InFinity54/TFT_DDragon/README.md

 - In `items.json`, the `description` contains some variables strings (like `@Duration@`), which are not included.
 - In `items.json`, `isElusive` and `isRadiant` doesn't exists.

-Set 6 has been recreated, in prevision of the release of set 6 update in patch 12.4 (planned for February 16th, 2022).
-It will be replaced by the official _Data Dragon_ if _Riot Games_ finally release it, even in the future.
+Sets 6 and 7 have been recreated, but their corresponding mid-sets will not be available in this repository.
+Data about these two sets will be replaced by the official _Data Dragon_ data, if _Riot Games_ finally release it one day.

+## Note about repository's updates
+Since patch 13.1 of _League of Legends_, files of _Teamfight Tactics_ seems to be added to the [_Data Dragon_'s files of _League of Legends_](https://github.com/InFinity54/LoL_DDragon).
+Due to this change, all JSON files of this repository will have a different structure, starting with set 8.